An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Introduction

+Since a single step of a proof that a system $\cF$ is unrealizable in $\R$ which cannot be transformed into the construction of an incompatibility is enough to ruin the whole construction, it is clear that the choice of the method we use to prove that $\cF$ is unrealizable, taking into account which steps compose this method, is of major importance.

+Proving that that a system of sign conditions $\cF$ is unrealizable in $\R$ is an instance of the Existential Theory of the Reals, which is a special case of Quantifier Elimination of the theory of real closed fields.
+Most of the proofs of Quantifier Elimination are based on the elimination of variables one after the other.
+More recent methods eliminate in one step a block of variables \cite{Gri88,GV,R92,BPRQE,DH,BPRbook}.

-The first proofs of quantifier elimination for the reals by Tarski, Seidenberg, Cohen or Hormander \cite{Tarski51,Seidenberg54,Coh,Hor} were all providing primitive recursive algorithms.
-The situation changed with the Cylindrical Algebraic Decomposition method \cite{Col,Loj,BCR} and elementary recursive algorithms where obtained \cite{Mo}.
-Cylindrical Algebraic Decomposition, being based on repeated projections, is in fact doubly exponential (see for example \cite{BPRbook}).
-Deciding emptyness for the realization of a system of sign conditions does not require the full strength of quantifier elimination and only requires the existential theory of the reals, when all the quantifiers are existential.
-Single exponential degree bounds, using the critical point method to project in one step a block of variables, have been obtained for the existential theory of the reals \cite{Gri88,GV,R92,BPRQE,DH,BPRbook}.
-But these results are based on methods which seem too geometric to be translated into algebraic identities, and this is why we choose to use the technique of Cylindrical Algebraic Decomposition.
+The first proofs of Quantifier Elimination for the reals by Tarski, Seidenberg, Cohen or Hormander \cite{Tarski51,Seidenberg54,Coh,Hor} were all providing primitive recursive algorithms.
+The situation changed with the Cylindrical Algebraic Decomposition method \cite{Col,Loj} and elementary recursive algorithms where obtained \cite{Mo}.
+Cylindrical Algebraic Decomposition, is in fact doubly exponential (see for example \cite{BPRbook}).

+Singly exponential degree bounds, have been obtained for the Existential Theory of the Reals \cite{Gri88,GV,R92,BPRQE,DH,BPRbook} by eliminating in one step the block of existential variables.
+But these singly exponential results are based on the critical point method which seems \emph{too geometric} to be translated into algebraic identities, and this is why we choose to use the technique of elimination of one variable after the other.
+In order to obtain our main results we need a method such that for each of its steps we are able to produce an incompatibility, and therefore we are led to design a suitable new elimination method with this property.
+This new elimination method produces a new purely algebraic proof of Quantifier Elimination which is elementary recursive \cite{PerR2}.